compleatang/legal-markdown/README.md

 [ ] - Definitions.
 For now these can be used as mixins but that functionality needs to improve.

 [ ] - Parsing.
 At this point legal_markdown cannot take a markdown document and parse it to build structured headers.
 Legal_markdown only works with a renderer to *create* documents but not to *import* documents.
 I want to build this functionality out at a later date.
+Legal_markdown is not meant as an importer for files types, there are other tools for that but I would like it to be able to parse text that is already in markdown.

+[ ] - Markdown post-processing.
+This will cure some of the issues (class establishment and proper list nesting of structure documents) that are currently lost when using precurors.

 # Contributing